mshirlaw/sfml-space-invaders/README.md

 ### For Linux Desktop

 - Latest display drivers
-- Use your OS package manager (`apt` or `yum`) to install SFML 2.6 or newer.
+- Use your OS package manager (`apt` or `yum`) to install SFML 2.5 or newer.
-- Alternatively, you may build SFML 2.6 from source, see [official SFML docs](https://www.sfml-dev.org/tutorials/2.6/start-linux.php).
+- Alternatively, you may build SFML 2.5 from source, see [official SFML docs](https://www.sfml-dev.org/tutorials/2.6/start-linux.php).
 - You are required to install latest **OpenSSL Dev** library.
 See example for Ubuntu / Debian below.

 ```bash
   sudo apt install libsfml-dev
 ```

+## Build Instructions

+Please see [BUILDING.md](BUILDING.md) for detailed instructions for each platform.

 ## Author